Firebrand (DC Comics): Danette Reilly

 Danette appeared in Crisis on Infinite Earths, wherein she was briefly rejoined by her former lover, the reluctant supervillain Cyclotron.
 Cyclotron, although deceased, phased into her time to assist her.
 Danette assumed partial custody of his daughter Terri, along with fellow hero the Atom.
-This made her technically the grandmother of Terri's son, Atom Smasher.
-Her later adventures have thus far been unchronicled.

-After great battle, Danette assisted and later married the Shining Knight (Sir Justin).
-Together they faced the Dragon King and Danette was apparently killed, but to end Shining Knight manages slew Dragon King and avenges Firebrand.
+In Stars and S.T.R.I.P.E.
+(2000), Firebrand was revealed to have been killed by the Dragon King.
+She has largely remained dead since.
+During the Absolute Power event (2024), Firebrand's spirit is revealed to be held inside the Well of Souls in Themyscira and is used as a power source by the Amazo android Paradise Lost.

-Her name is a homage to creator Roy Thomas' wife, Danette "Dann" Thomas.
+Her name is a homage to creator Roy Thomas' wife, Danette Thomas.

 The Quality Comics heroine Wildfire was originally intended to play a major role in the All-Star Squadron but DC objected on the basis of her name, which she shared with the Legion of Super-Heroes member.
 Instead, Danette Reilly was introduced into the series.

 Firebrand was ranked 67th in Comics Buyer's Guide's "100 Sexiest Women in Comics" list.

 Alex Sanchez

 In February 1996, DC introduced a third Firebrand, former police detective Alejandro 'Alex' Sanchez.
-After nearly dying in an explosion that destroyed his apartment, Sanchez underwent experimental surgery to restore his mobility.
-The surgery was paid for by local philanthropist Noah Hightower, who later approached Sanchez with a special opportunity.
-Hightower offered Sanchez a suit of advanced armor which, when combined with the implants, would give Sanchez enhanced strength and speed for a period up to four hours.
-After Sanchez's partner was attacked during an investigation, he agreed to become the superhero Firebrand.
-In addition to enhanced strength, Sanchez's armor emits a greenish flame, giving him a demonic appearance.
+After nearly dying in an explosion that destroyed his apartment, Sanchez undergoes experimental surgery to restore his mobility.
+The surgery is paid for by local philanthropist Noah Hightower, who later approaches Sanchez with a special opportunity.
+Hightower offers Sanchez a suit of advanced armor which, when combined with the implants, gives him enhanced strength and speed for up to four hours.
+After Sanchez's partner is attacked during an investigation, he agrees to become the superhero Firebrand.
+In addition to enhanced strength, Sanchez's armor emits green flame, which gives him a demonic appearance.

-Alejandro's storyline reflected concerns about racial injustice in America, and violence suffered by people of color.
+Sanchez's storyline reflected concerns about racial injustice in America, and violence suffered by people of color.

 Sanchez's tenure as Firebrand lasted only nine issues of his self-titled comic.
-He reappeared in JSA: Secret Files #2, where he is stabbed in the throat and apparently dies in Roulette's underground gaming arena, the House, at the hands of a drugged Checkmate knight.
+He reappears in JSA: Secret Files #2, where he is killed by a Checkmate knight in Roulette's arena.